shriarul5273/OpenRAG/README.md

-OpenRAG is a reference implementation of a retrieval augmented generation (RAG) stack built around FastAPI, LangChain, Chroma, and Qwen models.
+OpenRAG is a reference implementation of a retrieval augmented generation (RAG) stack built around FastAPI, LangChain, Chroma, and optional Qwen/Transformers models.
 The project is structured to showcase modular ingestion, embedding, retrieval, and generation layers with a Gradio-based user experience.

 ## Screenshot